MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 - SSD storage
 - Cloud scenarios

-Additionally, the approach is shifting from a server-based capacity planning exercise to a service-based capacity planning exercise.
-Active Directory Domain Services (AD DS), a mature distributed service that many Microsoft and third-party products use as a backend, becomes one the most critical products to plan correctly to ensure the necessary capacity for other applications to run.
+The approach to capacity planning is also shifting from server-based planning exercises to service-based ones.
+Active Directory Domain Services (AD DS), a mature distributed service that many Microsoft and third-party products use as a backend, is now one the most critical products in ensuring your other applications have the the necessary capacity to run.

 ### Baseline requirements for capacity planning guidance